kmfolgar/kmartinez.com/cv.md

 ### Seminars/ Guest Lecturer

+**2020** _Guest Speaker_ COVID-19 in Guatemala: Epidemiology.
+Faculty of Medical Sciences, University of San Carlos, Guatemala.

+**2020** _Guest Speaker_ COVID-19 in Guatemala: Trends and Simulation Models.
+Guatemalan Society of Infectious Diseases.

 **2018** _Guest Lecturer._ &quot;Introduction to the use of scientific evidence and correct citation&quot;.
 Nutrition and Public Health Course, Faculty of Nutrition Sciences in University Del Valle of Guatemala.

 **2018** _Guest Lecturer._ &quot;Introduction to the use of scientific evidence and correct citation&quot;.
 Nutrition and Public Health Course, Faculty of Nutrition Sciences in University Del Valle of Guatemala.